CnrLwlss/HTSauto/README.md

 git pull
 ```

-Whether installing for the first time, or updating a previous installation:
+Whether installing for the first time, or updating a previous installation, use python to install as follows:

 ```Shell
 python setup.py install
 ```

-Once python module is installed, the programs listed below should be available as comman-line tools, without directly invoking python.
+Once this python module is installed, the programs listed below should be available as command-line tools, without any further need to directly invoke python.

 ## Available programs
-All of these programs should be executed from [LOGS3](https://github.com/lwlss/LOGS3_scripts#archiving-experimental-metadata-and-qfa-results) directory.
-Many of them have a small help facility.
+Excepting ArchiveImager and ArchiveServer, all of these programs should be executed from [LOGS3](https://github.com/lwlss/LOGS3_scripts#archiving-experimental-metadata-and-qfa-results) directory.
+Many of the programs have a small help facility.
 To access help, at the command line, input the name of the program followed by "-h".
 For example:

 ```Shell
 C2Find -h